Home · July 26, 2024

 Simply put, homeownership can be an important pathway to wealth for many Americans, whereas continuing to rent—even if it's more affordable—is essentially putting money in someone else's pocket.
 If you're ready to buy a home but are sitting on the sidelines, it may be time to reconsider.

-Homeowners have a median net worth 40 times that of renters.
+Homeowners have nearly 40 times more wealth than renters.

 Since 2012, the average middle-income homeowner has accumulated $122,100 in wealth thanks to a 68% increase in their home's value.